 Flame-resistant fabrics are usually not made from 100 percent fire retardant material.
 This means that the materials will burn but at a much slower rate.
-Inherently FR materials will remain flame resistant with proper care, despite washing, wear and tear, and the general passage of time.
+However, inherently FR materials will remain flame resistant with proper care, despite washing, wear and tear, and the general passage of time.

 Chemically Treated Materials

-The difference between inherently fire retardant materials and chemically treated materials is that chemically treated materials start out as an inherently flammable fabric, and then they are treated with chemicals.
+The difference between inherently fire retardant materials and chemically treated materials is that they start as inherently flammable fabric and then are treated with chemicals.

 These chemicals allow the materials to be slow-burning and/or self-extinguishing when exposed to an open flame.